trustar/trustar-tweepy/README.md

 heroku config:set FLASK_APP=dashapp.py
 ```
 The name of the app should be unique across all the users on Heroku.
-You can see your apps using `heroku apps`
+You can see your apps using `heroku apps`.
 Your app will be deployed at `https://ts-tweepy.herokuapp.com/`.

 5. Create a Procfile that calls unicorn with the command